 This tip was submitted to the SearchWin2000.com tip exchange by member John Mottershead.
 Please let other users

-the suggestion is that the manager is given rights to the ex-employee's mailbox.
+In the tip Handle a former employee's mail, part 6, the suggestion is that the manager is given rights to the ex-employee's mailbox.
 This is fine in theory, but having worked on compliance with the data protection legislation, I would suggest this is a gray area.
 If the ex-employee left on less than cordial terms, you would not want to give them grounds for a complaint.

 A more acceptable way of dealing with this is to set up a rule, or rules, that forward mail with appropriate subjects or content.
 You can send the mail to a colleague or a manager, whomever is deemed suitable.
 This way, you are at least complying with the guidelines that say any monitoring should be automated whenever possible.